 Maybe you are newly called to the ministry, and pastoral ministry seems attractive.
-Maybe you have recently started in your first pastorate.
+Perhaps you have recently started in your first pastorate.
 I know what it is like to be a novice.
-Honestly, I’m glad to be more seasoned and mature in pastoral ministry.
-Yet, the longer I serve, the more I continue to face some hard realities.
-Let me share these three that you will have to learn to deal with.
+And I’m glad to be more seasoned and mature in pastoral ministry.
+Yet, the longer I serve, the more I face complex realities.

-Just because it talks like a Christian and dresses like one, doesn’t mean it’s real.
+Just because it talks like a Christian and dresses like one doesn’t mean it’s real.
 Jesus says that a tree should be judged by its fruit.
 Brother James said that faith without works is dead.
 But the reality is that only God knows.
 Deal with it.

 That comes with the calling.
 You’re the face of the body, and when people need someone to blame for something they don’t like, they will look at you.
 That’s the way the pastoral cookie crumbles.
 Deal with it.

 Preparing sermons and preaching messages is the main source of your growing influence for Christ, which needs to be stewarded wisely.
-However, there’s a whole lot more responsibility involved with local church ministry than that.
-And while you don’t need to actually do it all, you are responsible for seeing that it is all done.
+However, there’s much more responsibility involved with local church ministry than that.
+And while you don’t need to do it all, you are responsible for seeing it done.
 Deal with it.

 And I’m not afraid to teach them the hard truths of Scripture.
 Like the poor, there will always be some in this camp that God entrusts to your care.

-And I’m not afraid to gently show them how their pattern of bad decisions are the reason for their displeasure.
+And I’m not afraid to gently show them how their pattern of bad decisions is the reason for their displeasure.
 God knows the truth, and so does their circle of people.

 And now more than ever, I’m willing to demonstrate and delegate through the Ephesians 4 model of equipping others to do the work of the ministry.
-There’s always more willing workers than what you’ve currently tapped.
+There are always more willing workers than what you’ve currently tapped.

-If you are a pastor, which of these three are you best at dealing with?
-And which one of these three did you read about and think “I need to do better” with?
+If you are a pastor, which of these 3 are you best at dealing with?
+And which one of these 3 did you read about and think, I need to do better with that?